erikrfunk/whole_genome_bioinformatics/rosyfinch_notes.md

 For this dataset 50249125 snps were retained

 Should also look at the histogram of per site depth \
-Want to filter out low and high tails that might be copy number variants \
+Want to filter out low and high tails that might be copy number variants

 Can using gatk VariantFiltration again to filter variants that might fall within these tails\
-Going to use depth cutoffs of 2 and 9 based on mean coverage\
+Going to use depth cutoffs of 2 and 9 based on mean coverage

 	gatk VariantFiltration \
 	-R reference.fasta \
 	-V input.vcf.gz \
 	-O output.vcf.gz \
-	--filter-expression "DP < 2 || DP > 9" \
+	--genotype-filter-expression "DP < 2 || DP > 9" \
-	--filter-name "added_depth_filters"
+	--genotype-filter-name "added_depth_filters"

+May need to re-run SelectVariants with the --exclude-filtered flag set Total number of variants did not change, but this may be becuase the filter is genotype level, not variant across all samples. \

+Also tried this same filter with vcftools --minDP and --maxDP.
+This also returned the same number of variants.
+Should verify this worked by calculating a depth by genotype table using vcftools \

+	vcftools --gzvcf INPUT \
+	--geno-depth

+What this filter seem to be doing is setting the genotype to ./., but retaining all other information about the sample variant, so the high depth numbers remain on the vcf, and thus will continue to be counted as part of the total number of variants.
+This may also skew depth statistics, but this I am not sure about

+Ultimately, I am going to make two datasets, one with the above filters, and one where only 25 percent missing data is allowed.
+See optional filters below.

 Additional optional filters for minor allele frequence less than 0.1 \
-Allow for 20% missing data by site
+Allow for 25% missing data by site

 	vcftools --gzvcf INPUT --out OUTPREFIX \
 	--maf 0.1 \
-	--max-missing 0.8 \
+	--max-missing 0.75 \
 	--recode # Writes a new vcf

-Only 2505326 snps retained...
+2505326 snps retained.

 # 7. Phylogenetic Analyses

-Selecting a random fraction of snps for use in SVDquartets
+Selecting a random fraction of snps for use in SVDquartets. \
+Note, this may not be necessary depending on the number of variants left after filtering.

 	gatk SelectVariants \
 	-V input.vcf.gz \